 VIII.
 RIGHT TO ALTERNATIVE COMPLAINT PROCEDURES

-These procedures do not deny the right of any individual to pursue other avenues of recourse which may include filing charges with the Minnesota Department of Human Rights, initiating civil action, or seeking redress under state criminal statutes and/or federal law.
+These procedures do not deny the right of any individual to pursue other avenues of recourse which may include filing charges with the Minnesota Department of Human Rights or another state or federal agency, initiating civil action, or seeking redress under state criminal statutes and/or federal law.

 IX.
 HARASSMENT OR VIOLENCE AS ABUSE

 A. Under certain circumstances, alleged harassment or violence may also be possible abuse under Minnesota law.
-If so, the duties of mandatory reporting under Minn.
-Stat. c§ 626.556 may be applicable.
+If so, the duties of mandatory reporting under Minnesota Statutes chapter 260E may be applicable.

 B. Nothing in this policy will prohibit the school district from taking immediate action to protect victims of alleged harassment, violence, or abuse.